 Below the closing, your email signature is another opportunity to position yourself as a good-fit candidate.
 Along with your contact information, it should include a concise tagline describing what you do and who you do it for.

-6. Attachment errors.
+6. Attachment errors

-For your safety, never include any sensitive information in attachments (or in an email message, for that matter) – Social Security number, date of birth, etc. Email messages and attachments have been known to be hijacked, and nefarious people can easily piece together enough information about you to steal your identity.
+For your safety, never include any sensitive information in attachments (or in an email message, for that matter) – Social Security number, date of birth, etc. Email messages and attachments have been known to get hijacked, and nefarious people can easily piece together enough information about you to steal your identity.

 These things don’t belong in your job search documents anyway.
-If, at some point in the job search process, you must send sensitive information via email, use an encrypted PDF document.
+If at some point in the job search process you must send sensitive information via email, use an encrypted PDF document.